tsheporamantso/Setup-Mobile-Project/README.md

-I would like to thank Microverse for figma tamplate and flexbox practice
+I would like to thank Microverse for the wonderful project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>